NiGereEpps/SearchSentiment/README.md

 In order to use this addon, do the following steps:
 1. Click the green Code button and select "Download zip"
-2. Extract the files to a location of your choice (ie Desktop)
+2. Extract the files (you can skip the "readMeImages folder") to a location of your choice (ie Desktop)
 3. Open Firefox, go to: [about:debugging](about:debugging#/runtime/this-firefox), and click "This Firefox"
 4. Click "Load Temporary Add-on"
 ![](readMeImages/installExample.png)